General frequently asked questions

 What is the ratio of apprentices to journeypersons?

 Each standard sets a definite ratio of apprentices to journeypersons.
 The general policy is to set a ratio that allows for proper training and supervision of the apprentice during the apprenticeship.

 Who supervises my on-the-job training?

-The apprentice's on-the-job training must be supervised by a qualified journeyperson.
-The journeyperson has a responsibility of conducting the apprentice's training and coordinating the theoretical classroom training with hands-on experiences.
+The apprentice’s on-the-job training must be supervised by a qualified journeyperson.
+The journeyperson has the responsibility of conducting the apprentice’s training and coordinating the theoretical classroom training with hands-on experiences.